Become a GREEN GARDENER

 Week 3: Smart plant selection-Right Plant/Right Place, Selling Green Gardener, & Final exam handout

-Attend all evening sessions, 2 half-day Saturday workshops and pass a final take-home exam to receive a certificate and participate in free marketing by the County including being on the County's website list of Qualified Green Gardeners!
+Attend all evening sessions, 2 half-day Saturday workshops and pass a final take-home exam to receive a certificate and be included on the website list of Qualified Green Gardeners!

 From Sept.
 4, 2015 (After 4 years of drought) one graduate writes: